SURFscz/SRAMsync/README.md

 If you want to be informed by email about any of the emitted events during the execution of the main loop, the `EmailNotifications` class does that.
 It connects to an SMTP server and sends customizable emails through it.
-Events can be grouped, so you don't have tp receive a separate email for each emitted event.
+Events can be grouped, so you don't have to receive a separate email for each emitted event.
 However, this event handler can be setup in such a way that you can receive an email for each event.
 In case you want to collect email on a per CO basis, that is also possible.